-7. And this action is necessary now because the entries for which Plaintiffs paid tariffs imposed under authority of IEEPA will begin to become liquidated as early as December 15, 2025.
-Plaintiffs seek relief from the impending liquidations to ensure that their rights to a complete refund is not jeopardized (and to that end intends to file a motion for a preliminary injunction to suspend liquidation).
+7. And this action is necessary now because the entries for which Plaintiffs paid tariffs imposed under authority of IEEPA will begin to become liquidated and final as a matter of law by January 31, 2026.
+Plaintiffs seek relief from the impending final liquidations to ensure that their right to a complete refund is not jeopardized (and to that end intends to file a motion for a preliminary injunction to suspend liquidation).

-8. Accordingly, for themselves, Plaintiffs seek: (i) a declaration that the IEEPA duties are unlawful; (ii) an injunction preventing Defendants from imposing further duties on it under the executive orders challenged in this lawsuit; and (iii) full refund from Defendants of all IEEPA duties Plaintiffs have already paid to the United States as a result of the executive orders challenged in this lawsuit, as well as those it will continue to pay.
+8. Accordingly, for themselves, Plaintiffs seek (i) a declaration that the IEEPA duties are unlawful; (ii) an injunction preventing Defendants from imposing further duties on it under the executive orders challenged in this lawsuit; and (iii) full refund from Defendants of all IEEPA duties Plaintiffs have already paid to the United States as a result of the executive orders challenged in this lawsuit, as well as those it will continue to pay.